Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 5. Habitual discounting can become psychologically disempowering.
 A reduced price can be a short-sighted ‘quick fix’ that reduces business growth in the long run.
 Before you discount, stop and think: Is this the only way to give value?

 Be mindful when you’re offering a discount.
 Ask yourself these questions: Why are you doing it?
 Is it an investment, and will it get you future benefits?
 Is it something you do all the time, a habit?
-Are my Advisors trained on overcoming price objections?
+Are my Advisors trained to overcome price objections?
 Are you offering a discount as the ‘lazy way out’ instead of making the effort to explain or demonstrate your value?

-Here are the some critical steps to monitor and control discounting:
+Here are some critical steps to monitor and control discounting:

 • Be sure op codes are properly setup in your DMS to enable proper price monitoring

-• Create a policy on when and how Advisors will respond on significant price variances
+• Create a policy on when and how advisors will respond to significant price variances

 Create a Pricing Compliance Policy

-Once you understand the above concepts and current discounting reasons, create a policy or discounting guideline and properly train your advisors on the policy and overcoming price objections.
+Once you understand the above concepts and current discounting reasons, create a policy or discounting guideline and properly train your advisors on the policy and how to overcome price objections.
 This helps Fixed Ops leaders and technicians alike to be aware that there is a lot of money on the table if you can monitor and control it.

 Defining the Automotive Flat Rate Compensation System

-Automotive Technicians are generally paid by the amount of work they produce (known as “flat rate” compensation).
-Under the flat-rate pay system, the Technician is paid by the job.
-If a job that is estimated at one hour takes three hours to complete, the employee is still paid at the flat rate, the equivalent of one hour.
+Automotive technicians are generally paid by the amount of work they produce (known as “flat rate” compensation).
+Under the flat-rate pay system, the technician is paid by the job.
+If a job is estimated at one hour takes three hours to complete, the employee is still paid at the flat rate, the equivalent of one hour.
 However, if he completes the work in just 30 minutes, he still receives the full flat rate.
 Technicians working for a flat rate have the potential to triple their earnings.
-By design, the flat rate system encourages Technicians to work fast and efficiently.
+By design, the flat rate system encourages technicians to work fast and efficiently.

 By this definition alone, we can assume some potential issues that need to be controlled.
 Ask yourself these questions: